krdecker/frontend-nanodegree-mobile-portfolio/myREADME.md

 - used grunt uglify to minimize 'js/perfmatters.js' into 'js/perfmatters.min.js'; changed 'index.html' to use the minimized file
 2nd testing: - ngronk to PageSpeed Test: 27/100 mobile 89/100 desktop

+eliminating call to web fonts:
+3rd testing:    mobile speed increased to 28/100; desktop speed increased to 90/100

-- images - source locally rather than from remote dbase - change index.html "src=" 3rd testing: - ngronk to PageSpeed Test: 74/100 mobile 84/100 desktop
+- images - source locally rather than from remote dbase - change index.html "src=" 4th testing: 74/100 mobile 84/100 desktop

 compress images - grunt-contrib-imagemin pizzeria.jpg - too LARGE for imagemin - throws EPIPE error made a thumb size version with GIMP - put it in img/comp with other compressed images

+minify css using grunt-contrib-cssmin
+5th testing - 75/100 mobile 89/100 desktop

+add media query for print:
+6th testing - 74/100 mobile 89/100 desktop